Peer-reviewed veterinary case report

 Plain-English summary

-In a study of dogs with lymphoma, a type of cancer, researchers looked at 27 cases out of over 4,500 dogs treated at a veterinary hospital in Mexico over a year.
-Most of the dogs diagnosed were Miniature Schnauzers, and the average age of these dogs was about 7.5 years.
-The majority had advanced stages of the disease and were treated with chemotherapy, which worked well for about 73% of the dogs, leading to an average survival time of about 219 days.
-One dog with skin lymphoma responded well to treatment and was still doing well after 548 days.
-The researchers emphasized the need for earlier diagnosis and better treatment options for this type of cancer.
+A group of dogs diagnosed with lymphoma, a type of cancer, were treated at a veterinary hospital over a year.
+Most of the affected dogs were Miniature Schnauzers, with an average age of 7.5 years.
+The majority had advanced stages of the disease and were treated with chemotherapy, which worked for about 73% of them, leading to an average survival time of about 219 days.
+One dog with skin lymphoma responded well to a different treatment and was still doing well after 548 days.
+This highlights the need for earlier diagnosis and better treatment options for dogs with lymphoma.

 Abstract